 There is currently a very limited supply of vaccine available.
 In Connecticut vaccine is available to people identified by public health as having had a known exposure to a person with monkeypox within the last 14 days.
 Contact tracing teams from LLHD and other local health departments are reaching out to people identified as close contacts and connecting them with vaccine providers.

-In addition, people who meet the all of the following criteria can be vaccinated: are 18 or older AND are a man or transgender, gender expansive or gender non-binary person who has sex with men AND have had multiple or anonymous sex partners in the last 14 days.
+In addition, you can be vaccinated if you are living, attending school or stationed in Connecticut and have had multiple or anonymous sex partners in the last 14 days.
 If you meet these criteria and would like to receive the vaccine, you can contact one of 15 vaccine providers across Connecticut.
 In our region, the vaccine is being provided by Community Health Center in New London; you can reach them at 860.447.8304.

 You can protect yourself from getting monkeypox by avoiding close, skin-to-skin contact with people who have a rash that looks like monkeypox; by avoiding contact with objects and materials that a person with monkeypox has used; and by washing your hands often with soap and water or using an alcohol-based hand sanitizer, especially before eating or touching your face and after you use the bathroom.